edmondburnett/fuligin/README.md

 Design philosophy
 ---

-- Pure C++ w/standard library only, commonly available on most devices, zero other dependencies.
+- Pure C++ w/standard library only, commonly available on most general computing devices, zero other dependencies.
 - Highly portable, can be compiled virtually anywhere with minimal fuss.
 - Can be built and viewed from low-power and potentially primitive devices.
 - Templates and generated files utilize pure open web standards.